tysonwu/dash-tradingview/README.md

 - `fullPriceScaleOptions`: full dict of applied series options including default options.
 - `timeRangeVisibleRange`
 - `timeRangeVisibleLogicalRange`
-- `timeScaleWidth`: width of time scale
+- `timeScaleWidth`: width of time scale.
-- `timeScaleHeight`: height of time scale
+- `timeScaleHeight`: height of time scale.
 - `fullTimeScaleOptions`: full dict of applied time scale options including default options.

 ## Installation

 > Currently not published on PyPI.
 Users will need to build from this repo.

-## Features

-### Interactivity

-> Remarks: Not all interactivity from original Tradingview Lightweight chart in Javascript are compatible.
-Interactivity is, at this point, limited.

 ## Contributing